paulodicanio86/photo_renamer_scripts/readme.md

 Set up a virtual environment with the ```requirements.txt``` file.

 ### photo_renamer.py
-A script to rename photos according to their capture date and name defined by the user.
+A script to rename photos (and videos) according to their capture date and name defined by the user.
 Run like:

 ```
 python photo_renamer.py /some/path/to/folder name